 Ash currently serves as a board member of the: Toledo Lucas County Housing Trust Fund, Toledo Area Alliance to End Homelessness, Williams County Habitat for Humanity, The Ohio Secretary of State’s ADA advisory committee and the Ohio Governors Council on Persons with Disabilities.

 Ash holds an Associates degree in Airframe Technology from the Community College of the United States Air Force, a BS in Liberal Arts from Excelsior College and is an ICC certified Accessibility Inspector/Plans Examiner.
 Ash enjoys spending quality time with his two sons and wife.
 His hobbies include walking, listening to music, community improvement activities and watching the Cleveland Cavaliers.

 Home Accessibility Staff

-I have a BA in Psychology from Bowling Green State University and an MA in Sociology from University of Toledo.
-I have worked as a Pharmacy Technician, interned with Department of Youth Services and worked for Lucas County Children Services.
-I love working with and for others.
+Mindy has a bachelor’s degree in Psychology from Bowling Green State University and an master’s degree in Sociology from the University of Toledo.
+Mindy has worked as a Pharmacy Technician, interned with Department of Youth Services and worked for Lucas County Children Services.
+Mindy loves working with and for others.

-After having my daughter, I worked in the family business so I could spend as much time with her as possible.
-Now that she is older, I have been fortunate enough to go back to work full-time in a rewarding position with this amazing organization.
+After having her daughter, she worked in the family business so she could spend as much time with her as possible.
+Now that she is older, Mindy have been fortunate enough to go back to work full-time in a rewarding position with this amazing organization.